OlgaChernytska/3D-Hand-Pose-Estimation/README.md

 All the details on the data, preprocessing, model architecture and training details can be found in [thesis text](http://er.ucu.edu.ua/bitstream/handle/1/1327/Chernytska%20-%203D%20Hand%20Pose%20Estimation%20from%20Single%20RGB%20Camera%20-%20master%20thesis.pdf).

-Experiment weights can be downloaded from [Google Drive] (https://drive.google.com/drive/folders/1KQ-hgrdHeleA1Dz8L57_YEG6jM-eUqzx?usp=sharing).
+Experiment weights can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1KQ-hgrdHeleA1Dz8L57_YEG6jM-eUqzx?usp=sharing).

 ## Requirements